How to Measure your Ring Size at Home

 04. When it doubt size up.

 For most rings, getting it resized is easy, and either free, or very affordable.
 But, some rings, like eternity bands, can’t be resized.
 Even if they can, it’s another chore you’d rather not do.
-Here’s how to get your ring size measured perfectly from the get-go.
-Order a ring sizer online.
-Lucky for you, we can send you one for free.
-Just text us at (646) 859-0718, and we’ll send you one in the mail, and you’ll be able to size your finger right the first time.
+Our try at home kit comes with a free ring sizer which makes sizing your finger a snap.
+Why not take it for a test drive?

 HOW TO TELL IF YOUR RING IS TOO TIGHT